 of the individual student.
 (Please note that each student is required to provide their own digital camera.)

 This course investigates the history and technique of creative filmmaking and offers students the opportunity to experience first-hand every aspect of digital filmmaking from conceptualization to distribution.
 Students view major examples of U.S. and international filmmaking, and learn creative problem-solving skills in brainstorming, script development and writing, storyboarding, shooting, editing, and soundtrack composition.
 In addition, students learn to use digital cameras, natural and artificial light systems, and sound systems, and will utilize movie software on the Apple Power Mac and iBook platforms to edit projects.
 These films will be aired on campus and in select regional and/or national student film festivals.
 Please note: each student enrolled in this course is expected to provide their own digital video camera.
 A conventional analog camcorder will not interface with the editing computers and, therefore, will not be acceptable.

-Prerequisite: Digital Arts or Digital Photography
+Prerequisite: Art I and Digital Arts or Digital Photography

 DIGITAL video II (½ credit)